Office of the Registrar

 5. Limits and Exclusions, described under the Standard Major (5), also apply to the Modified Major.

-C. Honors Major in History for class of 2023 and earlier
+C. Honors Major in History for Class of 2023 and earlier

 Potentially eligible students should meet with their respective advisers to plan for the History Honors Major.
 History majors who have achieved an overall College grade point average of 3.0 and one of 3.5 in History (based on a minimum of five graded History courses) may apply for admission to the Honors Program through a written thesis proposal submitted in the spring term of their junior year.
 Others interested in the program may petition the Department for admission.
 Please consult the History Department’s website at https://history.dartmouth.edu/undergraduate/honors for more information.